How to sing Wrecking Ball

 View full leaderboard in app →

 This is the iconic moment.
-"I came in like a wrecking ball" hits a powerful Bb4.
-This is a high belt for many alto and mezzo singers.
+"I came in like a wrecking ball" hits a powerful C5 and sustains it.
+To hit this without straining:

 Frequently Asked Questions